|

 Vero board is ideal for this simple circuit, and allows for a relatively compact layout.

-completed circuit on vero board
+early prototype parasitic mode circuit on vero board

-Circuit Inside A D9 Plastic Backshell
+Circuit Inside A D9 Backshell

 With some careful trimming of the vero board, it can be made small enough to fit